Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/Authenticate/initiate-FIDO2-Device-auth.md

 - The application runtime  has access to the client secret and token endpoint.

-## Step 2: Initiate Device Authentication - FIDO2 Device
+## Step 2: Initiate Device Authentication

-- API will initiate  device authentication and return authId in response which will be required during  validation.
+- API will initiate  device authentication and return authId in response which will be required during assertion validation.

+- As a pre-requisite the FIDO2 service must be enabled for application.

+- API requires username, rpID and deviceType as request payload.

+- API will return *publicKeyCredentialCreationOptions* in response which will be required for browser side JavaScript WebAuthn API to consume and [create a passkey](#step-3-user-authentication-javascript-webauthn-api---browser-side )

+- API will return *authId* in response which will be required during [validate assertion](#step-4-validate-assertion).

+- Refer API explorer -> MFA -> Authenticate FIDO2 Device.

 <!--
 type: tab